natemoo-re/konami-listener/readme.md

 # Konami Listener

-`konami-listener` is a web component that listens for the Konami Code.
-When a match is triggered, it will automatically show any content placed inside of the `konami-listener` component.
+`<konami-listener>` is a web component that listens for the Konami Code.
+When a match is triggered, it will automatically show any content placed inside of the component, like so `<konami-listener> <h1> Hello world! </h1> </konami-listener>`

+See the demo at [http://projects.natemoo.re/konami-listener](http://projects.natemoo.re/konami-listener)

 ## Getting Started